Ingram New Works Project FAQ

 What can I expect if I’m selected for the Ingram New Works lab?

 Each playwright will be given the resources needed to work on their script and take it to the next level.
 Each play will be staffed with a director and dramaturg, and each play will be cast with actors.
-Before attending an in-person lab week, the playwright will take part in 1-2 Zoom readings and workshops.
+Before attending the festival, the playwright will take part in Zoom readings and workshops.
 This will give the playwright time to make changes and re-writes before coming onsite for their lab week.

-For lab week, playwrights arrive early in the week.
-There will be 3 to 5 lab sessions throughout the week catered to the needs of the playwright.
+For the Festival, playwrights arrive early in the week.
+There will be 3 to 5 lab sessions throughout the week, catered to the needs of the playwright.
 We realize each play has specific needs, so time will be allowed for playwrights to do readings, work sessions, re-writes, dramaturgical work, and discussions.
 These sessions will include work with a director and dramaturg as well as professional actors from the Nashville region.
 The week will culminate in a reading.

 In addition to Lab sessions, weeks in Nashville also include opportunities to experience our great city and connect with the larger community of artists in Nashville.